openresty/lua-resty-mysql/README.markdown

         message = nil
     }

 If more results are following the current result, a second `err` return value will be given the string `again`.
 One should always check this (second) return value and if it is `again`, then she should call this method again to retrieve more results.
-This usually happens when the original query contains multiple statements (separated by semicolon in the same query string).
+This usually happens when the original query contains multiple statements (separated by semicolon in the same query string) or calling a MySQL procedure.

 In case of errors, this method returns at most 4 values: `nil`, `err`, `errcode`, and `sqlstate`.
 The `err` return value contains a string describing the error, the `errcode` return value holds the MySQL error code (a numerical value), and finally, the `sqlstate` return value contains the standard SQL error code that consists of 5 characters.
 Note that, the `errcode` and `sqlstate` might be `nil` if MySQL does not return them.